 From the main parking lot, head east/southeast and you'll find a singletrack trail from the lot that takes you over towards Re-Root #927

-Haul Road ends at the Peak-to-Peak Highway and the West Mag trailhead.
-Wind between the cars and jump on the newly rerouted Pungy Stick Trail.
 Climb this nice singletrack until it tops out and begin descending.
-There is one trail intersection where you'll want to bear right and stay on the new Aspen Alley trail.
+There is one trail intersection where you'll want to bear right another to stay left to stay on the new Aspen Alley trail.
 This part of the trail is extremely fun - with rollers, jumps, and berms with a number of alternate climbing lines.

 The Boulder Mountainbike Alliance (BMA) has been working in this area for a very long time, from getting the original social trails legitimized when the U.S. Forest Service (USFS) was considering what to do about them back in 2003 to advocating for a dramatic expansion of the legal trail system when the USFS decided to tackle the issue of social trail proliferation in a process that came to a close in 2016.